-The usability testing is one of the rates stages of the user experience design process where the prototype is tested and evaluated to ensure that the final product is user-friendly in terms of both for and function in addition to other usability factors such as user control, consistency, and error prevention.
-While there are different usability testing methods that could be used in the testing phase, one of the methods that have been part of a large debate is the heuristic evaluation.
-While many companies favor this tool because of its cheap cost and affordability comparing with other testing methods, many options dislike this tool as it doesn’t really involve the user in the testing process.
+The usability testing is one of the essential stages of the user experience design process where the prototype is tested and evaluated to ensure that the final product is user-friendly in terms of usability factors such as functionality, user control, consistency, and error prevention.
+While there are different usability testing methods that could be used in the testing and evaluation.
+One of the methods that have been part of a large debate is the heuristic evaluation.
+While many companies favor this tool because of its cheap cost and affordability comparing with other testing methods, heuristic evaluation is suitable as an evaluation tool that need to conducted by a team of experts.

 Unlike the other usability testing methods that depend on a user sample to test the product, the heuristic evaluation depends on UX Design experts (evaluators) who review the product based on predefined characteristics.
 In this method, the evaluator checks the design based on an assessment document that evaluates different elements such as the layout elements, function, flow, and system.
 The aim of heuristic evaluation is to identify the common usability problems in the design.

 - Five Reasons Behind a Failed UX Design Process

 - 5 Myths About The User Experience Design Process

 - The Price of Not Doing a Proper UX Research

 The heuristic evaluation was first introduced by Jakob Nielsen and Rolf Molich in 1990.
 In their method, they suggested a number of guidelines that can be tested by a group of experts to evaluate the usability of the product.
 These guidelines act like a rule of thumbs which can identify the common usability problems in the design.
 There are different guidelines that can be implemented in the heuristic evaluation such as the following (Figure 1):

 - Visibility of system status

 - Match between system and the real world

 - Flexibility and efficiency of use